-Expandability: Programs specific for people with disabilities including; the Neurodiversity Pathways Program which prepares people on the spectrum for jobs in the Information Technology field, the CaPromise Program which works with high school students with disabilities and their families to support the transition from social security insurance to employment, the our Transitions Program which provides paid work experience and advocacy for students with disabilities when they exit from High School.
+Expandability: Programs specific for people with disabilities including; the Neurodiversity Pathways Program which prepares people on the spectrum for jobs and prepares employers for successful integration of people into their workforce.
+Transitions Program provides paid work experience and advocacy for students with disabilities when they exit from High School.
+Adult programs for people with disabilities provides services that prepares and places people into employment.